dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 The published fetch algorithm does not cater for UPDATEABLE cursors.
 In general, the paper assumes that the B-Tree is standalone, and contains data records.
-In SimpleDBM, and in most DBMS implementations, a B-Tree index is a redundant structure - leaf pages contain pointers to data records.
+In SimpleDBM_, and in most DBMS implementations, a B-Tree index is a redundant structure - leaf pages contain pointers to data records.
 The published algorithms are not always the best fit for this.
 For example: